 Developed and released 26 offline travel guides apps for iOS and Android (GuideWithMe)

-Established a development office in Minsk, Belarus
+Established a development office in Minsk

 Business development, PR, and marketing